lm-sys/FastChat/README.md

 You can add our delta to the original LLaMA weights to obtain the Vicuna weights.
 Instructions:

 1. Get the orignal LLaMA weights in the huggingface format by following the instructions [here](https://huggingface.co/docs/transformers/main/model_doc/llama).
 2. Use the following scripts to get Vicuna weights by applying our delta.
+It will automatically download delta weights from our Hugging Face account.

 **NOTE**:
 Our released weights are only compatible with huggingface/transformers commit: `c612628045822f909020f7eb6784c79700813eda`.